Find Trade Colleges

 Full Allied Health Professions at Chattahoochee Technical College Report

-Columbus Technical College came in at #7 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Trade Schools in Georgia ranking.
-Columbus Technical College is a small public school located in the midsize city of Columbus.
+Columbus Technical College landed the #7 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
+Columbus Technical College is a small public school located in the city of Columbus.

 Of the 43 students majoring in allied health at Columbus Technical College, 9% are male and 91% are female.